somebodysmokein/percy-single-element-snapshot/README.md

     </dependency>
     ```

+[Note: All the Dependencies are included in the sample script]

 ## Steps to take a snapshot of the element

 - Navigate to the page where the element is located
 - Identify the CSS locator for the element
-- Use the CSS script on the percy snapshot command witht he "Scope" parameter.
-Scope parameter is a String type.
+- Add the CSS selector to the "Scope" parameter(last parameter in the snapshot method) of the percy snapshot method.
+Scope parameter accepts String types.

 ### **Usage :**